KavrakiLab/MetaTrans/README.md

 `col` (optional) if the input file is in csv format, the user can specify the colum that contains the molecules SMILES.
 Default: 1 (2nd column)

 ### Translate
+Step 3: Edit the bash file translate_molecules: define the source file (output of the previous step) and the beam size.
+The default beam size is 5 and the user can change it to get fewer or more predictions per molecule.
+A beam size of 5 approximatily gives top-10 predictions.
+A beam size of 2 gives top-5.
+A beam size of 10 gives top-20.
+The user can also define the min and max length of the predicted SMILES sequences.
+Then, translate the input molecules into metabolites:

 ```bash
 ./translate_molecules
 ```
-The default beam size is 5.
-The user can change the beam size (change the variable BEAM in the translate_molecules file) in order to get fewer or more predictions per molecule.
-A beam size of 5 approximatily gives top-10 predictions.
-A beam size of 2 gives top-5.
-A beam size of 10 gives top-20.

 ### Get predictions